elephantscale/HI-labs/hadoop-dev/mr-billing/README.txt

 == STEP 9)
 inspect the output from JobTracker UI
-(see ../getting-started.txt for detailed instructions)
+(see ../getting-started.txt, STEP 4, for detailed instructions)

 == STEP 10)